Adaptive behavior can produce maladaptive anxiety due to individual differences in experience: Introduction

 While the capacity for anxiety is adaptive, dysregulated anxiety is also common, at least in humans.
 Of all classes of mental disorders, anxiety disorders affect the largest number of patients \cite{kessler2009global}.
 The global prevalence of individuals who suffer from an anxiety disorder at some point in their life is commonly estimated at around 15 percent \cite{kessler2009global, somers2006prevalence}, with 5 to 10 percent of the population experiencing pathological anxiety in any given year \cite{kessler2009global, somers2006prevalence, baxter_global_2013}.
 The consequences can be drastic: in a 12 month period in the US, 4 percent of individuals had an anxiety disorder that was severe enough to cause work disability, substantial limitation, or more than 30 days of inability to maintain their role \cite{kessler_rc_prevalence_2005}.
-The prevalence and magnitude of anxiety disorders is also reflected in the aggregate losses they cause to economic productivity: the annual cost during the 1990s has been estimated at \$42 billion for the US alone \cite{greenberg_economic_1999}.
+The prevalence and magnitude of anxiety disorders is also reflected in the aggregate losses they cause to economic productivity: in the 1990s the annual cost was estimated at \$42 billion in the US alone \cite{greenberg_economic_1999}.

 Episodes of clinically-significant anxiety are distributed broadly across the lifespan, and anxiety disorders typically manifest before or during the child-rearing years \cite{kessler2005lifetime}.
-Because of the severity of impairment that often results from anxiety disorders, and the fact that onset occurs before or during reproduction, these disorders will often have a significant effect on Darwinian fitness.
+Because of the severity of impairment that often results from anxiety disorders, and the fact that onset occurs before or during reproduction, these disorders will often have a substantial effect on Darwinian fitness.
 Thus, the prevalence of anxiety disorders poses an apparent problem for the evolutionary viewpoint.
 If the capacity for anxiety is an adaptation shaped by natural selection, why is it so prone to malfunction?

 One possible explanation invokes the so-called smoke detector principle \cite{nesse2001smoke,nesse_natural_2005}.
 The basic idea is to think about how anxiety serves to help an organism detect danger, and to note the asymmetry between the low cost of a false alarm and the high cost of failing to detect a true threat.
 This allows us to frame anxiety in the context of signal detection theory.
 Because of asymmetry in costs of false alarms versus false complacency, the theory predicts that optimized warning systems will commonly generate far more false positives than false negatives.
 This provides an explanation for why even optimal behavior can produce seemingly excessive sensitivity in the form of frequent false alarms \cite{nesse_why_1994, nesse_natural_2005}.
 More recently, the signal detection framework has been expanded to describe how the sensitivity of a warning system should track a changing environment and become more easily triggered in dangerous situations \cite{nettle2012evolutionary}.
 This approach, together with error management theory \cite{johnson2013evolution}, begins to provide an account of how anxiety and mood regulate behavior over time, and why high levels of anxiety may be adaptive even when true threats are scarce.
 Better to be skittish and alive than calm but dead.